quietlurker/srt-time-machine/README.md

 * [Author](#author)

 ## General info
-Tool to shift time stamps in srt file
+Tool to shift time stamps in srt file.
-Created to learn about file parsing
+Created to learn about file parsing.

 ## Technologies
 * Python 3